 YOUR FIRST CONVERSATION IN SPANISH: Everything You Need!

-Be honest with me: do you really feel ready for your first real conversation in Spanish with a native?
-If not (or not entirely), read this article because I’ll give you everything you need for your first conversation in Spanish.
+If not (or not entirely), read this article because I’ll give you the Spanish conversation phrases you need for your first conversation in Spanish.

 Let’s start by saying “Hello”: